 Test out how far you can go in the classic mode, set a new high score in the arcade mode, or train your slice skills in the zen mode.
 Select from a wide variety of swords and Dojo’s, which grant different buffs and effects.

 When the player misses cutting three fruits, the game will end.
 Also, hitting a bomb will result in an instant defeat.
-Fun and adrenaline are guaranteed in Fruit Ninja, especially when the player is close to beat his high-score.
+Fun and adrenaline are guaranteed in Fruit Ninja, especially when the player is close to beating his high score.

 Fruit Ninja is a must-have on every phone, as it offers quick and funny games and lots of game modes to choose from.
 The game also receives regular updates, even after 10 years on the app stores.